EU set to call time on combustion engine within two decades

 “By 2040, most carmakers’ models will be pretty much electrified anyway,” said Nick Parker, a managing director at consultancy AlixPartners.
 “The question is whether they (the EU) might try to force the journey along the way or leave it up to individual carmakers to decide that path for themselves.”

-Last month, Volkswagen AG (VOWG_p.DE) said it would stop selling cars with combustion engines in Europe by 2035, and somewhat later in China and the United States, as part of its shift to electric vehicles. read more
+Last month, Volkswagen AG said it would stop selling cars with combustion engines in Europe by 2035, and somewhat later in China and the United States, as part of its shift to electric vehicles.

-And last week Stellantis (STLA.MI), the world's No. 4 automaker, said it would invest more than 30 billion euros ($35 billion) by 2025 on electrifying its line-up. read more
+And last week Stellantis, the world’s No. 4 automaker, said it would invest more than 30 billion euros ($35 billion) by 2025 on electrifying its line-up.

 But despite the advances, EU emissions from road transport have actually increased in recent years, and the new measures aim to pull the sector in line with the bloc’s overall strategy of getting to net zero emissions by 2050.